 There is often a little ease also added to the back sleeve pattern around the elbow area.
 This is again to allow any strain on the fabric to not pull or rip the seam.

-Ok then. you’re now ready to start truing patterns for yourself.
-It really isn’t as complicated as it sounded last week but if you do have any other questions, don’t forget to hit me up with them in the comments below!
+Remember, it really isn’t as complicated as it sounds but if you do have any other questions, don’t forget to hit me up with them in the comments below!